-- If you are eligible for Coverage based on your employment with the University you may be Covered under your own employment or you may be Covered as a Dependent, but not both. - If you and your Spouse or Sponsored Adult Dependent are both covered under the Plan, only one parent may enroll your Child as a Dependent. - If you are eligible for Coverage as both a Spouse or Sponsored Adult Dependent and a Child, only one participant may enroll you in the plan as a Dependent.
+- If You and Your Spouse or Sponsored Adult Dependent are eligible for coverage under any University-sponsored health plan and you have Dependent Children, only one parent may enroll your Child as a Dependent. - If you are eligible for Coverage as both a Spouse or Sponsored Adult Dependent and a Child, only one participant may enroll you in a University sponsored health plan as a Dependent.